Home office claim rules: Canada vs US

 Calculation methods compared

-• Apply percentage to eligible indirect expenses (utilities, rent, insurance, mortgage interest)
+• Apply the percentage to eligible indirect home costs on Form 8829

 Example: Same workspace, two different outcomes

-Scenario: employee working from home in a shared den (10% of home area)
+Scenario: employee working from home at a dining-area workspace that is 10% of the home

 What records to keep